IMPACT-Boulder/IMPACT-Boulder.github.io/AWS/app/README.md

+# Dust Data Digger

+The Dust Data Digger is an application that allows users to interface with and plot data from the IMPACT Dust Accelerator.
+The app provides intuitive tools for visualizing accelerator data and analyzing results.
+Please note that a LASP VPN connection is required to use the app.
+Users may experience downtime when the server is being written to, which can temporarily prevent data access.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
 The app is built with TypeScript, React, and Vite.